GrahamCampbell/Laravel-Exceptions/README.md

 ##### Default Displayer

 This option (`'default'`) defines the default displayer for your application.
 This displayer will be used if your filters have filtered out all the displayers, otherwise leaving us unable to displayer the exception.

+##### Exception Levels

+This option (`'levels'`) defines the log levels for the each exception.
+If an exception passes an instance of test for each key, then the log level used is the value associated with each key.

 ## Usage